izzat138/stm32morse/README.md

 We are required to program an STM32 MCU using open-source STM32CubeIDE in C language, so that the MCU blinks with a set interval corresponding to English alphabets in morse code.
 A C code is included in this repository for reference.

-stm32blinky contains the project that blinks an LED from GPIOD - PIN 13 on the STM32F103C8T6.
+stm32morse contains the project that blinks an LED in responds to morse code from GPIOD - PIN 13 on the STM32F103C8T6.

 <br/>